Abstract: A summary of a longer piece of text, often found at the beginning of journal articles.

 Reference: This has two definitions in the Library:

-Remote Desktop: Also referred to as Citrix or Remote Access.
-Remote Access software needs to be downloaded onto your own device.
-Once you have done that you can log onto Remote Access and your desktop appears exactly as it does on a thin-client terminal on campus.
+Remote Desktop: Also referred to as Remote Access.
+Remote Access software can be downloaded onto your own device or can be accessed via an HTML link.
+You can log onto Remote Access and your desktop appears exactly as it does on a thin-client terminal on campus.
 This allows you to work off campus and have access to everything you would have on campus.